 The files are there.
 I joined the group and was able to download all the attachments in the thread (I count 10 of them).
 It's likely that the user is getting a 404 message because of the HTTP issues that Chris has been working on.
 I will load up every browser I can find this morning and see if I can find an environment in which it does not work.
 In the meantime, it would be very helpful to have some details about the problem: 1) What OS and browser (specific version is important) is being used?
 2) Exactly what is happening when the user views the group?
 Are the attachments' filenames missing?
 Or are they there but they lead nowhere?

-#6 Updated by Lucas Thurston over 3 years ago
+#6 Updated by Lucas Thurston about 12 years ago

 I've tested several browsers (IE8, IE7, IE6, Chrome, FF/Mac, Safari/Mac) and the download works in all except IE6.
 The layout is so broken in IE6, however, that the links aren't even accessible (I couldn't find the "Attachments" sections on the page).
 It was only by copying and pasting the download link from IE7 that I was able to determine that the IE6 download was failing.

 I'm not entirely sure how the user might have found the file links on the page in IE6, so it would be good to get confirmation that they were using IE6 and not something else.

 #7 Updated by Matt Gold about 12 years ago